Key highlights

 When to choose a dedicated server vs VPS hosting?

-Choosing between VPS and dedicated hosting depends on your website’s needs, budget and growth expectations.
+Choosing between VPS vs dedicated hosting depends on your website’s needs, budget and growth expectations.
 Here’s when each option makes the most sense:

 Choose VPS hosting if